kirillsemyonkin/snipped/README.md

   echo Hello world!
   ```

+- Argument lists (Arglists `$[`) are the same as previous, except the line containing them will be
+  repeated for every argument value that user inputs, until user presses the enter key.
+For usage as
+  a command parameter, this involves repeating the key-value pair multiple times.

 - The `$!` combination switches from the text mode to the manual mode: you will have to tell the
   program to press all the necessary keys instead.
 The keys will be pressed until the end (`$`), and
   then released in reverse order.
 If the key is already pressed, it will be toggled to release